-When establishing or modifying the Company's compensation programs and arrangements for 2022 and its ongoing compensation philosophies and practices, the Compensation Committee took into account the results of the stockholder advisory vote on executive compensation, or "say on pay" vote, which occurred at our annual meeting in 2022.
-In that vote, approximately 97.58% of the votes cast approved our compensation programs and policies.
+When establishing or modifying the Company's compensation programs and arrangements for 2023 and its ongoing compensation philosophies and practices, the Compensation Committee took into account the results of the stockholder advisory vote on named executive officer compensation, or "say on pay" vote, which occurred at our annual meeting in 2023.
+In that vote, approximately 96.45% of the votes cast approved our named executive officer compensation programs and policies.
 The Compensation Committee believes that the strong support from our stockholders for the say on pay vote is evidence that the Company's stockholders overall believe that our pay-for-performance policies are working and that those policies are aligned with our stockholders' interests.